Slapping Fun Music Rhythm Game Rabbit Rhythms

 You won’t lose the momentum and excitement all year!

-Your students will start anticipating the first of every month to see what new game you will thrill them with!
+Your students will start anticipating what new game you will thrill them with each month!

 >> Sign up for Music Game Club Membership here